An Anime Took Down ‘Fast & Furious Presents: Hobbs And Shaw’ At Japan’s Box Office

 The Anime movie Weathering With You defeated the Fast & Furious spin-off Hobbs And Shaw at the Japanese Box Office.

 Weathering With You (Tenki no Ko) is the follow-up film to the critically acclaimed Your Name.
 The film had a much bigger box office debut than Your Name.
 However, saw a bigger drop off in its subsequent weekends.
 Weathering With You has been in theatres since July 16, but still won over Hobbs And Shaw in its opening weekend.
 Weathering With You’s English release is aimed to be around 2020.

-The Anime That Took Down The Rock And Jason Statham
+The Anime That Took Down the Rock and Jason Statham’s Hobbs and Shaw

 Image via Toho

 Weathering With You sounds like a magical rom-com.
 The movie’s story is about a young man who runs away from home to the big city.
 The boy eventually becomes distressed by life in there.
 But everything changes when he meets a girl who has unusual influence over the weather, and him as well.

 Director Makoto Shinkai’s first film, Your Name is one of the most commercially successful Anime films of all time.
 We even included the movie in our Anime guide of must-watch Anime movies.